 Many of the events are free.
 If there’s a show you really don’t want to miss, arrive as early as you can and take your place close to the stage.
 Some free shows are extremely popular.

-The location is near Waterloo Underground station and next to the London Eye.
+The location is near Waterloo Underground station and next to the London Eye (also check out my guide to South Bank here).

 More World Music in London in Changing Locations

 Woodburner: A very popular series of concerts that’s well worth following if you’re about to visit London.
-The locations vary from time to time and can be big party venues or small intimate ones.
+The locations vary from time to time and during summer you can catch their weekly gig at Dalston Eastern Curve Garden.
 The artists also vary from unknown acts to more established ones.
 There’s a good mix of musical genres, with folk music from many different countries represented.

 Sofrito: If you’re into tropical rhythms, this collective runs great parties plus live shows in different locations.